 - Optimal Moisture Retention & Drainage: Designed to allow excess water to drain effectively while retaining moisture, promoting healthy plant growth during dry seasons

-- High-Quality Soil Blend: Features a dark blend of reed sedge peat, perlite, and sand, offering the best conditions for plant health and soil structure
+- Soil Blend: Features a dark blend of reed sedge peat and sand, offering the best conditions for plant health and soil structure

 - Perfect for All Gardeners: Developed for both new and experienced home gardeners, this soil mix enhances plant growth in various environments and gardening projects

-- This lawn care product is for use on any grass type
+- SAFE FOR ALL GRASS TYPES: This 24-25-4 NPK lawn care product is safe to use on any grass type

 Your Guide to Picking the Best Lawn Soil